donmccurdy/watch-exec/README.md

-# proc-watch
+# watch-exec

-Runs a specified command when any files in the target directory change.
+Run a specified command when any files in the target directory change.

 ## Installation